umautobots/failing-to-learn/README.md

 please refer to our published paper in IEEE Xplore (https://ieeexplore.ieee.org/document/8412512/) or the accepted version in arxiv(https://arxiv.org/abs/1707.00051).

+### Note on evaluation

+The performance of the detectors were evaluated on the KITTI dataset using their evaluation kit.
+That program additionally places limits on the max truncation and max occlusion levels of labels to be included for evaluation apart from the minimum height of 25px reported in the paper.
+The numbers in the paper correspond to the moderate evaluation level, which is the default level used to rank entries in the KITTI benchmark.

 ### License

 Failing to Learn code is released under the MIT License (refer to the LICENSE file for details)